franckalbinet/blog/posts/rag-maris-1.md

 The retrieval component is the linchpin of any RAG system.
 No matter how sophisticated your generation model, it can only work with the context it's given.
 If the retrieval fails to surface relevant information, even the most advanced LLM will produce inadequate answers.

-This is especially critical for scientific content, where precision matters and hallucinations can be particularly problematic.
+This is especially critical for scientific content, where rigor matters and hallucinations can be particularly problematic.
 Our approach focuses on evaluating the retrieval component independently before assessing the full system.

 ### Synthetic Question Generation